tjcarney89/swift-blackjack-lab-ios-0217/README.md

 1. In `AppDelegate.swift`, add a `Dealer` property called `dealer`.

-2. Write a method called `playBlackjack()` that calls the different steps in the game in order.
+2. Write a method called `playBlackjack(withBet:)` that calls the different steps in the game in order.
 The player and house should be offered a maximum of five cards total.

 3. Add `print()` statements utilizing the `description` properties that you wrote in order to build a readout of the game as it progresses.